Isobel Wylie Hutchison: Alaska

-There were now only 120 mi to Herschel Island, where Hutchison wanted to winter.
-However the ice closed in four days later and they were locked in for the winter, and Hutchison was forced to stay in Masik's one-roomed hut on Martin Point.
+Now, only 120 mi remained to Herschel Island, where Hutchison wanted to winter.
+The ice closed in four days later, though, and they were locked in for the winter; Hutchison was forced to stay in Masik's one-roomed hut on Martin Point.
 Hutchison spent the time collecting flowers and having religious discussions with Masik, whose life story she wrote down and later published.

 At the end of October, she went to visit Tom Gordon, a giant Scotsman who had been a whaling ship captain, but had been forced to become a trader after his ship was destroyed by the ice.
 He lived, with his native wife and their many children, in a two-roomed cabin with a lean-to.
 Hutchison described it as a Scottish-Eskimo household filled with characters, and stayed here for seven weeks.

 On 3 November, she set out on sledge with Gus Masik for Herschel Island.
 They arrived on the noon of the fourth day, and Hutchison was warmly welcomed by the local agent.
-The island, which was 8 mi long and 4 mi wide, was normally busy with ships but in winter accommodated only four white people and two Eskimo families.
+The island, which was 8 mi long and 4 mi wide, was normally busy with ships, but in winter accommodated only four white people and two Eskimo families.
 Masik stayed two more days and then left.
 Hutchison would see him again at Nome and then at Carlowrie.
 Special Constable Ethier and his wife would look after her for two days, before organising a local guide to take her to Aklavik.